Mount Rushmore is why people first visit...

-Devils Tower National Monument – Lots of people enjoy climbing it with us, but many more are content to just look up at the climbers while walking around the base.
+Devils Tower National Monument – Lots of people enjoy climbing Devils Tower with us, but many more are content to just look up at the climbers while walking around the base.

-Wind Cave National Park – Cave below the surface, enjoy viewing the animals above the surface.
+Wind Cave National Park – Tour the cave below the surface, and enjoy viewing the animals above the surface.

 Jewel Cave National Monument – The second longest known cave in the world.

-Mickelson Bike Trail – is a beautiful 109 mile rails-to-trails system that spans the Black Hills Forest from north to south and gives you a taste of the natural variety of the area.
+Mickelson Bike Trail – A beautiful 109 mile rails-to-trails system spans the Black Hills Forest from north to south and gives you a taste of the natural variety of the area.
 There are also hundreds of miles of excellent mountain biking trails from rugged single track to gently rolling logging roads.

 1880 Train – Hill City, SD.
 Steam locomotives and vintage cars make several trips daily between Hill City and Keystone, South Dakota.
 Open early May to early October.
 Reservations recommended.